'' Stress and Hormonal Imbalance II: How TCM Explains Fatigue, Cycles, and Menopause Skip to main content

 • swimming

-These forms of exercise help regulate stress hormones without overwhelming the nervous system.
+These activities help regulate hormones without overwhelming the nervous system.

-TCM herbal medicine is not one-size-fits-all.
-Herbs are chosen based on individual patterns rather than symptoms alone.
+TCM herbal medicine is prescribed based on individual patterns, not symptoms alone.

 🌿Common therapeutic directions include: